How Eating Too Fast Causes Bloating and Gas

 It’s these bad bacteria that are a major cause of flatulence and also contribute to offensive body odor as well, through the waste products they emit.

 Some authorities recommend chewing each bite at least twenty times before swallowing it to improve digestion and maximize nutritional intake.
 While this may help at the start, a better way would be to simply eat slower and focus on savoring and enjoy the process of eating.

 Take A Little Extra Time Eating

-Taking our time eating and chewing our food well, particularly in meals with protein, starts the digestion process off properly and increases the likelihood of the food being absorbed in the small intestine.
+Taking your time eating and chewing your food well, particularly in meals with protein, starts the digestion process off properly and increases the likelihood of the food being absorbed in the small intestine.

-When you have smaller meals and take our time eating, we are much less likely to be feeding them so well.
+When you have smaller meals and take your time, rather than eating too fast, you are much less likely to be feeding them so well.
 Additionally, poorly digested food is a major cause of constipation.

 Eating more slowly also helps reduce stomach gas and bloating from swallowed air and gives a feeling of fullness and satisfaction after a meal that eating quickly rarely does.
 In this way, slowing down and not eating so fast is one of the easiest ways to start losing weight naturally.

 Life can be pretty busy sometimes, but eating is one of those important daily activities that is really worth slowing down for and taking the time to taste and enjoy.
 Your body will thank you for it later.